 The Ritz-Carlton Orlando, Grande Lakes is ideal for families, providing convenient access to nearby Walt Disney World, SeaWorld, and Universal Studios attractions; plus, the Ritz Kids program is a favorite, and special excursions like kayaking, fishing instruction, and eco-tours allow for adventures while remaining in this 500-acre resort.

 The highlight for me here is the pool, both here and next door at the JW Marriott with their lazy river and the incredible views of the resort holiday fireworks from the club lounge balcony.

 The club lounge is on the 14th floor and is classic in design with orange and cream tones, mainly orange soft furnishings and creamy marbles.
 The long thin room is shuttered to one side with windows.
 There here buffet is delicious and filling.
 You can take a tour via the video on the Ritz Carlton website.

-The veranda of the club lounge overlooks the pool connects to the main club offering a great view of the Disney fireworks in the distance, a huge highlight, and also great outdoor seating if you want to enjoy a bite and a drink alfresco as the sun goes down.
+The club lounge’s veranda overlooks the pool connects to the main club offering a great view of the Disney fireworks in the distance, a huge highlight, and great outdoor seating if you want to enjoy a bite and a drink alfresco as the sun goes down.